The 13 Airlines with the Best (and Worst) Food

 Although Hawaiian Airlines is one of the last U.S. carriers to serve free hot meals and offers a wide range of onboard snacks to buy, such as the “Pau Hana Cart” in economy class, the airline’s food is high in calories and offers a low nutritional profile.
 In fact, the average meal contains nearly 970 calories!

 Russian airline Aeroflot isn’t known for a lot, but it certainly gets a lot of attention for its terrible food.
 Fliers have called the cuisine bland, with poor preparation that often results in meals that are either under- or overcooked.
 As for the presentation, it looks more like slop than anything you would want to eat.
-Is your go-to airline safe?
-These are the top 20 safest airlines in the world.

 This budget airline doesn’t impress its customers with impeccable food.
 In fact, despite appetizing menu picks like ham-and-cheese croissants, Mediterranean paninis, and sweet-and-sour chicken, you’ll have a hard time identifying the meal you get.
-Here are 4 secret ways to get a better airline meal.

 Worst: Frontier Airlines